 - For Crown Surveys the Landgate and/or RDL file number and job number

 - The Survey Index Plan and the survey information (search) used.
 It may also have a reference to the suburb or a street name where appropriate

-The surveyor's company telephone and facsimile numbers and the postal address should be included for contact purposes, and any ‘in-house’ referencing (e.g. job number or field book reference number) may be recorded.
-It is recommended that this information is stamped or written on the inside front cover of the field book.
+The surveyor's company telephone and facsimile numbers and the postal address should be included for contact purposes, and any ‘in-house’ referencing (e.g. job number or field record reference number) may be recorded.
+It is recommended that this information is stamped or written on the inside front cover of the field record.
 If placed on the index page, care should be taken that if a stamp is used it does not soak through the page and obscure figures on the back.

-Details of instruments used (manufacturer, model and serial number) and details of the latest calibration (calibration date, place, certificate number and the results of the calibration) should be recorded in the field book on the index page to assist in legal traceability to the standard for length.
+Details of instruments used (manufacturer, model and serial number) and details of the latest calibration (calibration date, place, certificate number and the results of the calibration) should be recorded in the field record on the index page to assist in legal traceability to the standard for length.

 3 Surveyors Certificate

-It is necessary for the surveyor to ensure that the ‘Surveyor's Certificate’ in the front of the field book has been correctly signed.
+It is necessary for the surveyor to ensure that the ‘Surveyor's Certificate’ in the front of the field record has been correctly signed.
 Only the non-relevant phrase in paragraph (a) may be struck out.
 Deletion of the whole of paragraph (a) is not acceptable and will require the surveyor to rectify the certificate.
 Supervised surveyors are to avoid putting their signature and name in the places reserved for the licensed surveyor.

 4 Re-establishment of Alignments